OpenSherlock/asr-v-nlp-python/README.md

 `pip3 install spacy-dbpedia-spotlight`
 ## install pytorch as discussed below
+A useful site for installing is https://pytorch.org/get-started/locally/
 #####
-## On Silicon Macs, there may be issues installing scispacy
-## which ar typically solved with python 3.10 if you have
-## a more recent version - create your venv with 3.10
+### On Silicon Macs, there may be issues installing scispacy which ar typically solved with python 3.10.
+If you have a more recent version - create your venv with 3.10
 #####
 `pip install scispacy`